rnwatanabe/FROLSIdentification/README.md

 "S. A. Billings, Nonlinear System Identification: NARMAX Methods in the Time, Frequency and Spatio-temporal Domains.
 Chichester, UK: John Wiley & Sons, Ltd,, 2013."

-To run the an example, download all the files in the same directory and run the FROLSTest.m file.
+To run an example, download all the files in the same directory and run the FROLSTest.m file.